kelmryan/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### An ecommerce company wants to collect user clickstream data from the company's website for real-time analysis.
 The website experiences fluctuating traffic patterns throughout the day.
-The company needs a scalable solution that can adapt to varying levels of traffi- [ ]  Which solution will meet these requirements?
+The company needs a scalable solution that can adapt to varying levels of traffic  Which solution will meet these requirements?
 - [x] Use a data stream in Amazon Kinesis Data Streams in on-demand mode to capture the clickstream dat- [ ]   Use AWS Lambda to process the data in real time.
 - [ ] Use Amazon Kinesis Data Firehose to capture the clickstream dat- [ ]   Use AWS Glue to process the data in real time.